-The onion poultice worked remarkably well and Mary, now a healthy Grandmum in her 70’s, is still alive and well to tell the tale.
+The onion poultice worked remarkably well!
+Mary, now a healthy Grandmum in her late 70’s, is still alive and well to tell the tale.

 Home remedies such as this are enjoying a resurgence in popularity in lockstep with the worrisome rise of antibiotic resistant infections.
 In addition, parents are increasingly hesitant to use routine antibiotics due to the growing body of research that antibiotic damage to intestinal health lasts at least a year or two and possibly longer and can increase the risk of autoimmune disease.

 Certainly, antibiotics should always be used for life threatening infections such as pneumonia.
 In less severe cases, however, a remedy such as an onion poultice can be used to draw out congestion from the lungs and facilitate healing instead of running to the doctor for meds.
 Using a remedy like an onion poultice can also be used to prevent the situation from worsening to the point where antibiotics are mandatory.

 How to Make an Onion Poultice